Consumer-Aid/consumer-aid.github.io/_posts/2025-12-22-Casework-Laptop-Repair-Gone-Wrong-Resolved.md

 A third‑party technician examined the device and identified clear signs of damage to the logic board.
 They confirmed that this damage was consistent with poor workmanship, and that a laptop in this condition would never have been able to boot at all.
 In other words, the faults could not have been present before the repair attempt.

 Armed with this report, we contacted the repair shop on the consumer’s behalf.
-Our goal: to outline the findings, explain the consumer’s rights, and open the door to a constructive settlement conversation.
+Our goals: to outline the findings, explain the consumer’s rights, and open the door to a constructive settlement conversation.
 After a series of discussions, we successfully negotiated a settlement that both acknowledged the damage and provided the consumer with a fair outcome.

 This case demonstrates how independent evidence and a measured approach can prevent disagreements from spiralling into lengthy or expensive conflicts.
 Most importantly, it shows that consumers don’t have to navigate these situations alone: support is available, and disputes can be resolved without escalating into drawn‑out battles.